dive-be/laravel-wishlist/README.md

 This driver is meant for use in testing.
 Its contents are ephemeral and should _not_ be used in production.

-See [Testing section](#testing) below for additional information regarding unit tests.
+See [Testing section](#testing-) below for additional information regarding unit tests.

 #### Cookie 🍪

 The user's wishlist will be persisted client-side as a stringified JSON.
-You should make use of [Laravel's cookie encryption](https://laravel.com/docs/8.x/requests#retrieving-cookies-from-requests) (enabled by default) or any user will be able to crash your application (there is no validation) when the cookie values are tampered with.
+You should make use of [Laravel's cookie encryption](https://laravel.com/docs/8.x/requests#retrieving-cookies-from-requests) (enabled by default) or any user will be able to crash your application (because there is no validation) when the cookie values are tampered with.
 The internal structure of your code base will be leaked partially as well if you do not make use of [relation morph maps](https://laravel.com/docs/8.x/eloquent-relationships#custom-polymorphic-types).

 > Note: make sure the name of the cookie you wish to use (pun intended) is not excluded for encryption in the `\App\Http\Middleware\EncryptCookies::$excluded` array.